superduper-io/superduper/docs/index.md

 # SuperDuperDB documentation

 🚀 Welcome to SuperDuperDB! 🚀

+## What is SuperDuperDB?

+SuperDuperDB is a Python package providing tools for developers to apply AI and machine learning in their database, and set up a scalable, open-source and auditable environment to do this.

 ## Mission

 SuperDuperDB is an open-source project, whose primary goal is to smoothen the developer journey between data and AI models.
+We aim to:

-- An easy-to-use, extensible and comprehensive python framework for integrating AI and ML directly to the datalayer.
+- Create an easy-to-use, extensible and comprehensive python framework for integrating AI and ML directly to the datalayer.

-- To empower developers, data scientists and architects to leverage the vast PyData, python AI and open-source ecosystem in their datalayer deployments.
+- Empower developers, data scientists and architects to leverage the vast PyData, python AI and open-source ecosystem in their datalayer deployments.

-- Provide ways-of-working with data which enable scalability and industrial scale deployment, as well as providing easy-to-use tools for the individual developer.
+- To enable ways-of-working with AI and data which enable scalability and industrial scale deployment, as well as providing easy-to-use tools for the individual developer.

-- Open-source (Apache 2.0) and prioritizing open-source integrations in our roadmap going forward
+- To follow a fully open-source approach, in particular prioritizing open-source integrations in our roadmap going forward

-- Enable individuals and organizations to circumvent vendor lock-in strategies now ubiquitous in the AI and ML landscapes, by providing a clear toolset to flexibly deploy AI at the datalayer without necessitating subscriptions, cloud installations, OpenAI functionality
+- To enable individuals and organizations to circumvent vendor lock-in strategies now ubiquitous in the AI and ML landscapes, by providing a clear toolset to flexibly deploy AI at the datalayer without necessitating subscriptions, cloud installations, gated-model-API functionality.

+## Background

+SuperDuperDB is the result of years of experience in research, development and production for AI and data.
+We have come to believe that AI development with data does not need to be as hard as it currently is.
+(Read "{doc}`common_issues`" for more context.)
+By moving to a closer symbiosis of AI and datalayer/ database, we believe many pain-points in AI development become non-issues.
+With SuperDuperDB:

+- Model predictions may be [evaluated and inserted back into the database](#model-frameworks-directly-integrated-with-databases), without ever needing to load data from the database to the client-side.

+- Training may be [deployed in one line](#model-frameworks-directly-integrated-with-databases), without having to munge, preprocess or fetch data;
+  simply point to the data with a data-base query.

+- Models may be configured to ["listen" to incoming data](#continuous-model processing-on-incoming data), maintaining a catalogue of up-to-date predictions and features.

+- Working [with difficult data types](#support-for-tricky-datatypes), (images, audio, etc.) requires no additional effort in comparison to working with "standard data" (numbers, text, etc.)

+- Outputs of configured AI models may be used to "navigate" the database, including [configuring and using vector-search](#use-your-classical-database-as-a-vector-database) with just a few lines of Python code.

-## Features
+## High-Level Features

 ### Model frameworks directly integrated with databases